judacas/FBLA-Coding-Submission-Daniel-Carvajal/README.txt

-Made by Daniel Carvajal From C. Leon King High School To run this program you will need to assure that you have a Java JDK installed (recommended version: java 10.0.2) You will also need to be sure that you have python3 installed (recommended version: 3.8.2)
+Made by Daniel Carvajal From C. Leon King High School Can also download files from Github at https://github.com/judacas/FBLA-Coding-Submission-Daniel-Carvajal To run this program you will need to assure that you have a Java JDK installed (recommended version: java 10.0.2) You will also need to be sure that you have python3 installed (recommended version: 3.8.2)
 NOTE: it must be python3 not python